What is a Bible study?

 Ask yourself: does the author of the passage state what the Aim is, i.e. the purpose of the passage or the purpose of the book in which the passage is found?
 If so, that will be very relevant!
 John 20:30-31 is a famous example, which helps us understand the whole of John’s gospel.
-Another example is Jude 3.
 Psalm 73:1 sets out the teaching point that the rest of the psalm explores.
 In 1 Peter 5:12, Peter explains why he’s written the letter; Jude does the same in Jude 3; John does the same in 1 John 5:13.
 Exodus 9:15-16 reveals God’s purpose in the chapters dealing with Pharaoh and the plagues.
 Genesis 50:20 gives us the right perspective on all the Joseph narratives.
-We won’t always be able to find a verse that reveals the aim of a passage, but if there is a statement of purpose, it’s important to give it due weight.
+We won’t always be able to find a verse that reveals the aim of a passage, but when a purpose statement is present it’s important to give it due weight.

 Ask yourself: what is the Mood of this passage?
 If a passage has a cheerful mood you should expect a joyful, encouraging meaning.
 A passage with a sad, melancholy mood will probably have a meaning that draws attention to our sinfulness or reveals something of the world’s fallenness.
 An example of the latter is Luke 17:11-19, which describes a miraculous healing and yet closes on a melancholy note—which would need to be acknowledged in the study.
 In contrast, Matthew 13:44-45 is a joyful passage, and so it wouldn’t be right to highlight the negative side of “selling all you have.”

 Ask yourself: does the Structure of the passage help to reveal its meaning?
 Just as we split up knives, forks and spoons in a kitchen drawer to avoid confusion, so authors often split up the different points they’re trying to make.
+Noticing the structure helps us understand these different points.
 In Psalm 19, for example, the author makes one point in the first six verses, another point in verses 7-11, and a third point in verses 12-14.
 Another structure that’s used by Bible writers is “sandwiching” or “bookending.”
 This is when the same point is stated at the beginning and end of a passage, thereby indicating that all the material within those bookends relates in some way to the bookends (see Matthew 5:3-10, where the same phrase, “theirs is the kingdom of heaven,” is found at the beginning and end of the passage).
-Noticing the structure helps us understand the different points being made.

 Step 3: Bridge the Gap

 Once we’ve understood—with God’s help—the original meaning, we’re in a position to work out the meaning for today, but watch out!
-There’s a gap between the first readers and ourselves, which needs to be bridged with great care.
-To bridge the gap properly involves a good grasp of the successive periods of salvation history, and the differences between them.
+There’s a gap between the first readers and ourselves, which must be bridged with great care.
+To bridge the gap properly we need to have a good grasp of the successive periods of salvation history, and the differences between them.
 God’s requirements for his people change from one period to the next: under the new covenant, for example, we’re permitted to eat bacon, whereas doing so in earlier periods of salvation history would have disqualified someone from membership of God’s people.
 When we’re studying an Old Testament passage, our objective will be to find truths and principles that are also meaningful and valid in our own new covenant period of salvation history (see diagram).